DrLIRAAAAAAA/CGFM_Anderson_impurity_1D/CGFM_Anderson_impurity_1D/README.md

 - CGFM_Anderson_impurity_1D.out

     Main output file.
-The file contains information about the execution of the program, such as: input parameters; Hamiltonian blocks with their respective charge, spin, and eigenvalues; lowest eigenvalue; partition function; and others.
+The file contains information about the execution of the program, such as input parameters; Hamiltonian blocks with their respective charge, spin, and eigenvalues; lowest eigenvalue; partition function; and others.

 - YYYYMMDD_aocup_LFIN=X.dat

     Output file for the occupation numbers.
 The name contains the date the program was run (in YYYYMMDD format) and the number of sites in the chain.
 The file is structured in the following way:

-  1. the temperature in column 1;
+  1. The temperature in column 1;
-  2. the impurity gate energy divided by the Anderson parameter in column 2;
+  2. The impurity gate energy divided by the Anderson parameter in column 2;
-  3. the chemical potential in column 3;
+  3. The chemical potential in column 3;
-  4. the electron correlation in column 4;
+  4. The electron correlation in column 4;
-  5. the Friedel sum rule in column 5;
+  5. The Friedel sum rule in column 5;
-  6. the total vacuum occupation number in column 6;
+  6. The total vacuum occupation number in column 6;
-  7. the total up spin occupation number in column 7;
+  7. The total up-spin occupation number in column 7;
-  8. the total down spin occupation number in column 8;
+  8. The total down-spin occupation number in column 8;
-  9. the total double spin occupation number in column 9;
+  9. The total double spin occupation number in column 9;
-  10. the total completeness number in column 10;
+  10. The total completeness number in column 10;
-  11. the total occupation number in column 11.
+  11. The total occupation number in column 11.

 - YYYYMMDD_adensity_LFIN=X.dat

     Output file for the density of states.
 The name contains the date the program was run (in YYYYMMDD format) and the number of sites in the chain.
 The file is structured in the following way:

-  1. the frequency in column 1;
+  1. The frequency in column 1;
-  2. the up spin density of states in column 2;
+  2. The up-spin density of states in column 2;
-  3. the down spin density of states in column 3.
+  3. The down-spin density of states in column 3.